Frequently Asked Questions From Prospective Adoptive Parents

 Do I have to have contact with my child’s birth family?

-When ASC began more than 35 years ago, it was the norm for there to be little or no contact between birth parents, their child and their child’s adoptive family.
+When ASC began almost 40 years ago, it was the norm for there to be little or no contact between birth parents, their child and their child’s adoptive family.
 In most adoptions today there is open contact between all parties.
 At ASC we support that openness and encourage you to do so as well.

-We believe in child-centered adoption, where children have some kind of knowledge and connection with their birth family.
+We believe in child-centered adoption, where children have knowledge and connection with their birth family.
 If you’re not open to this, we’d love to start a dialogue to better understand your point of view and circumstances.

 Just like it was important for you to have a biological connection with a child you tried to conceive, it’s equally important for your adopted child to have a biological connection with their birth parents.